awolseid/pymops/README.md

-# PyMOOPS: Reinforcement Learning Simulation Environment for Multi-Objective Optimization in Power Scheduling
+# pymops: RL-Based Simulation Environment for Multi-Objective Optimization in Unit Commitment

 ## Project Description

 ### Objective
 **Cost functions**: $\cal C_{it}=z_{it}f^c(p_{it})+z_{it}(1-z_{i,t-1})s_{it}^{ON,c}+(1-z_{it})z_{i,t-1}s_{it}^{OFF,c}$ where $f^c(p_{it})=\alpha_i^cp_{it}^2+\beta^cp_{it}+\delta^c+|\rho^csin[\varphi^c_i(p_{it}^{min}+p_{it})]|$